IO Interactive: Management buyout, further Hitman games, 007 and Project Fantasy (2017–present)

 Seifert announced in February 2017 that he had left IO Interactive to return to his home country of Austria to pursue an unannounced project.
 Hakan B. Abrak, also formerly production director for the studio, took over his duties, becoming chief executive officer.

-In May 2017, Square Enix announced that they had withdrawn funding from IO Interactive and would begin negotiating with potential investors that would want to purchase the studio.
+In May 2017, Square Enix announced that it had withdrawn funding from IO Interactive and would begin negotiating with potential investors that would want to purchase the studio.
 Several jobs were cut at IO Interactive shortly following that announcement.
-On 16 June 2017, IO Interactive announced that it had performed a management buyout, as a result of which they became independent.
+On 16 June 2017, IO Interactive announced that it had performed a management buyout, as a result of which it became independent.
 Square Enix retained a minor financial stake in IO Interactive.
 The buyout also included the intellectual property (IP) for Hitman and Freedom Fighters, but lacked that of Kane & Lynch and Mini Ninjas.
-Yosuke Matsuda, president and chief executive officer of Square Enix at the time, stated that the company's decision to divest itself of IO Interactive, alongside Hitman, was made because they felt like the series needed to go on, but would be in better hands with another partner or with IO Interactive itself.
-IO Interactive's associate director, Eskil Mohl, said that, when Square Enix decided to withdraw from the studio, they were already working on Hitman 2, and the job cuts were a necessary step to make sure that the studio would remain viable without Square Enix's backing; Mohl felt that this helped harden the studio to make Hitman 2 a stronger game.
+Yosuke Matsuda, president and chief executive officer of Square Enix at the time, stated that the company's decision to divest itself of IO Interactive, alongside Hitman, was made because it felt like the series needed to go on, but would be in better hands with another partner or with IO Interactive itself.
+IO Interactive's associate director, Eskil Mohl, said that, when Square Enix decided to withdraw from the studio, it was already working on Hitman 2, and the job cuts were a necessary step to make sure that the studio would remain viable without Square Enix's backing; Mohl felt that this helped harden the studio to make Hitman 2 a stronger game.

 IO Interactive confirmed shortly after the split that all profits from 2016's Hitman would from that point go directly to the studio.
 In August that year, the studio confirmed that another Hitman game was in development.
 In April 2018, IO Interactive partnered with Warner Bros.
 Interactive Entertainment (WBIE) to distribute a Definitive Edition of 2016's Hitman, which was released in the following month.
 In June 2018, IO Interactive announced Hitman 2.
 Unlike 2016's Hitman, Hitman 2 does not feature an episodic release format.
 Published by WBIE, Hitman 2 was released in November that year.
 On 16 January 2019, IO Interactive opened a subsidiary studio, IOI Malmö, in Malmö, Sweden.
 IO Interactive continued its partnership with WBIE and, by October 2019, had turned it into a multi-IP deal.